retrocomputacion/retrobbs/readme.md

     pip install -r requirements.txt

-  > [!NOTE]
-  > Wikipedia-API version is currently restricted to a version up to 0.6.0.
+  ** Note: Wikipedia-API version is currently restricted to a version up to 0.6.0.
 If you're experiencing problems with the _Wikipedia_ plugin try either upgrading to the latest version, or downgrade to 0.5.8

 ### External software: